How much should you pay for website copy?

 ProCopywriters creates a useful pricing survey each year.
 The 2020 survey states that the average copywriter charges £379 a day, with the range from £250 to over £2000, depending on experience and skillset.

-From my perspective, you can expect to pay from £1600.00 for a modest eight-page website, knowing that I’ll work through all the points above (and more) to provide hard-working copy for you.
+From my perspective, you can expect to pay from £1600.00 for a modest seven-page website, knowing that I’ll work through all the points above (and more) to provide hard-working copy for you.

 I'm a mid-level copywriter (in my humble opinion), so you’ll find lower prices from those with less experience and you’ll certainly find much higher prices from those with more expertise.